Urushi Lacquer on Shakuhachi

-Lacquering the bore can make shakuhachi play louder and with a more crisp tone color.
-Whether this is better than the sound of an unlacquered bore is often subjective, however, a clear advantage to a lacquered bore is that it hardly ever grows mold, and if it does it is easy to clean.
-Conversely, an un-lacquered natural bamboo bore can and will grow mold much more easily which requires periodic cleaning with distilled white vinegar and a dryer vent brush.
+Lacquering the bore can make a shakuhachi play louder and with a more crisp tone color.
+Whether this is desirable is up to each individual though.
+A clear advantage of lacquer is that it hardly ever grows mold and if it does it’s easy to clean.
+Conversely, an un-lacquered natural bamboo bore can and will grow mold much more easily which requires periodic cleaning with distilled white vinegar.
 A few thin coats of lacquer is sufficient enough to helping to deter the growth of mold while having a minimal effect on the sound.
-However, if a flute feels slow or lacks clarity in the second or third octaves than more coats of lacquer can perhaps balance it out.
+However, if a flute feels slow or lacks clarity than more coats of lacquer can balance it out.

 Lacquer and cracks